Southern California Regional Meeting

 Saving San Diego’s Last Mixed Conifer Forest

-Description: Join the Palomar Collaborative, a group of 5 federal, state, tribal, and private property owners and managers to learn how the Collaborative is utilizing CAL FIRE Forest Health funds to save San Diego’s last mixed conifer forest through a combination of mechanical thinning, pile burning, and mastication.
+Destination: Join the Palomar Collaborative, a group of five federal, state, tribal, and private property owners and managers to learn how the Collaborative is utilizing CAL FIRE Forest Health funds to save San Diego’s last mixed conifer forest through a combination of mechanical thinning, pile burning, and mastication.

 Start/End Time: 10:00 AM – 1:00 PM